Pomset logic: the other approach to non commutativity in logic: Conclusion and perspective

 \section{Conclusion and perspective}

 We presented an overview of pomset logic with both published and unpublished results.
 Pomset logic is a variant of linear logic, as the Lambek calculus is, and it can be used for modelling grammar, in particular for natural language as the Lambek calculus can.
 Apart from this, as said in the introduction, Lambek calculus and pomset logic, are quite different, although they are both non commutative variants of (multiplicative) linear logic.
+Lambek calculus is a non commutative restriction of intuitionistic linear logic, while pomset logic is a non commutative extension of classical linear logic.

 But perhaps the resemblance is more abstract than that.
 Indeed Lambek was surprised that with proof nets people intend to replace a syntactic calculus, an algebraic structure, with graphical or geometrical objects.
-However for pomset logic, the best presentation is certainly the calculus of dicographs, which are terms, and therefore belong to algebra.
-It is not surprising that Lambek preferred my algebraic correctness criterion \cite{Ret94rc,Ret97,RetoreHDR} theorem (here theorem \ref{semcorrect}) with coherence spaces to the double trip condition of Girard of cite{Gir87}.
+However for pomset logic, the best presentation is certainly the calculus of dicographs, which can be viewed as terms, and therefore belong to algebra.
+It is not surprising that Lambek preferred my algebraic correctness criterion that use coherence spaces \cite{Ret94rc,Ret97,RetoreHDR} (Theorem \ref{semcorrect} in this paper), to the double trip condition of Girard of \cite{Gir87}.

-This presentation is by no means the necrology of pomset logic.
-Indeed, Sergey Slavnov recently proposed a sequent calculus which is complete w.r.t. pomset proof nets.\cite{Slavnov2019} In his sequent calculus, multisets of formulas are endowed with binary relations on sequences of $n$ conclusions, and $\bef$ is a collapse of two connectives namely a $\bef$ that looks like $\ts$ and a $\bef$ which looks like a $\pa$.

-Lutz Stra{\ss}burger who contributed to pomset logic with the counterexample, but also by looking at the similarity with the later born Deep Inference, also has new ideas in connection to software safety.